 In the next section, we’ll take a wider-lens look at the overarching data storage trends driving healthcare organizations toward unified data storage solutions.

 The healthcare industry isn’t the only sector undergoing a significant transformation when it comes to data storage and the need for more secure, strategic data management systems.
-The trends covered in this section are shaping the future of data storage at the highest levels, changing the way organizations in every industry collect, manage, store, and share their data.
+New innovations are shaping the future of data storage at the highest levels, changing the way organizations in every industry collect, manage, store, and share their data.

 Cloud Migration – The shift toward cloud-based solutions in healthcare has been massive over the past several years, and for good reason.
-Cloud storage offers remarkable flexibility, allowing healthcare providers to scale their storage resources according to their needs.
-At the same time, it offers much-needed capabilities for centralized storage and remote access.
-Amish Patel, CTO of Fortune 20 healthcare company Elevance Health, recently shared with McKinsey the transformative impact of centrally storing and operating data and digital assets on the cloud.
-“By leveraging cloud-native approaches,” he shared, “We have achieved agility, scalability, and resiliency in our member-facing applications.
+Cloud storage in healthcare offers remarkable flexibility, enabling providers to scale storage resources as needed.
+The benefits of cloud in healthcare is that it offers much-needed capabilities for centralized storage and remote access.
+Amish Patel, CTO of Fortune 20 healthcare company Elevance Health, shared with McKinsey the transformative impact of centrally storing and operating data and digital assets on the cloud.
+“By leveraging cloud-native approaches…we have achieved agility, scalability, and resiliency in our member-facing applications.
 This ‘single-pane-of-glass’ approach to standardization [has] significantly enhanced member experiences and streamlined processes, providing us with a competitive advantage.”
 This competitive advantage is something healthcare organizations will increasingly need in the future, as patients behave more like consumers and seek personalized, high-touch experiences from their providers.

 Big Data and Analytics – Big data analytics plays a pivotal role in healthcare data storage by enabling the extraction of valuable insights from vast datasets.
 With the increasing availability of EHRs and other data, including third-party data, big data analytics can identify patterns and trends that inform smarter clinical decision-making.
 Analytical approaches aid healthcare organizations in everything from minimizing organizational risk, predicting patient outcomes, improving diagnostics, and enhancing population health management.
 By leveraging big data, healthcare providers can gain a deeper understanding of patient needs, leading to more personalized and effective care at scale.
 To achieve these capabilities, organizations need unified storage solutions that provide central access to their datasets as they’re needed to perform analyses and make decisions.